 Beyond the internal organization within Sida, incorporating RCT's into project design requires collaboration from partner country counterparts and agents responsible for implementation.
 The Paris Declaration and subsequent amendments emphasize results, but also the importance of ownership and alignment with country systems.
 Donors such as Sida are of course still able to require that projects and programs suggested by partner countries are designed such that proper evaluation of outcomes and impact can be done.
-However, it does imply that a reasonable fifth priority is that Sida spend more effort and resources on communication and training of counterparts in what designing projects and programs for impact evaluation requires, and why it is important.34 information and training, capacity and resource constraints, and a lack of internal understanding of why this is important.35 RCTs typically require an approach different from how interventions typically have been done, add new requirements on team leaders and task managers, and mean less control and discretion on behalf of the implementing agency.
-There is a fair degree of skepticism within the community of practitioners, as expressed for instance by the "Big Push Forward" network (http://bigpushforward.net), towards the general "results and evidence agenda".36 There is a struggle with mapping the evidence to action, the relevance of studies in different environments is questioned (serious doubts about external validity), the evidence agenda is sometimes seen as political and hand-in-hand with a marketization of aid, and there are ethical concerns with the whole approach within NGOs struggling to explain to control group members why they have been excluded from the intervention.
+However, it does imply that a reasonable fifth priority is that Sida spend more effort and resources on communication and training of counterparts in what designing projects and programs for impact evaluation requires, and why it is important.

+This is not a trivial task, though.
+RCTs have become more and more common, and most aid practitioners and key partner country counterparts probably know, at least roughly, what it entails.
+However, as discussed for instance in Hayman and Bartlett (2013), many practitioners are still struggling with tighter requirements on robust evidence.
+Challenges include poor access to relevant information and training, capacity and resource constraints, and a lack of internal understanding of why this is important.
+The RCTs typically require an approach different from how interventions typically have been done, add new requirements on team leaders and task managers, and mean less control and discretion on behalf of the implementing agency.
+There is a fair degree of skepticism within the community of practitioners, as expressed for instance by the "Big Push Forward" network (http://bigpushforward.net), towards the general "results and evidence agenda".
+There is a struggle with mapping the evidence to action, the relevance of studies in different environments is questioned (serious doubts about external validity), the evidence agenda is sometimes seen as political and hand-in-hand with a marketization of aid, and there are ethical concerns with the whole approach within NGOs struggling to explain to control group members why they have been excluded from the intervention.